Autumn in Greenville, SC

 Back to Top4.
 Pop into the Farmer's Market Where Life is Gourd.

-Get into the fall spirit at the TD Saturday Market in downtown Greenville!
-Every Saturday morning from 8 a.m. to 12 p.m., through October 26, this market offers a bounty of fresh produce, local treats, and handmade goods.
+Get into the fall spirit at the TD Saturday Market in Downtown Greenville!
+Every Saturday morning from 8 a.m. to 12 p.m., through the end of October, this market offers a bounty of fresh produce, local treats, and handmade goods.
+Don't miss the Autumn Harvest on Saturday, October 25!
 Shop for seasonal favorites like pumpkins and apples, plus delicious offerings from vendors such as Gibson Organic Farms and Banana Manna, or find something unique like a handcrafted cutting board from Gardner Carpentry.

 If your visit falls outside market hours, the Greenville State Farmers Market is another local gem.
 Open year-round, Monday through Saturday from 8 a.m. to 6 p.m., it features fresh produce, plants, and seasonal selections, with craft vendors on Saturdays.